The DevOps Toolset: 15 Tools to Consider

-With so many DevOps tools available it can be difficult to know which are right for you.
-The following tips are help you narrow down your list and ensure that you are selecting the tools that can benefit you most.
+With so many DevOps tools available, it can be difficult to know which are right for you.
+The following tips help you narrow down your list and ensure that you select the tools that can benefit you most.

 Focus on your entire stack

-Selecting tools tailored to specific technologies in your stack leads to tool overload and requires substantial work to maintain.
-Alternatively, select tools that can apply to most – if not all of your environment.
+Selecting tools tailored to specific technologies in your stack leads to tool overload and requires substantial maintenance.
+Alternatively, select tools that can apply to most - if not all of your environment.

 For example, rather than choosing a tool that monitors a specific technological solution, look for one that covers many of your resources.
 This helps reduce your overall number of tools and makes management easier since teams need to become familiar with fewer interfaces or configurations.
 Tools that are customizable or extendable usually serve as a better “investment” as they can expand to meet your future needs.

-For example, if you adopt a build tool that is also capable of deployment processes, try to use it for those tasks as well.
-This isn’t always possible; sometimes tools are very good at only some of their capabilities.
-In these cases, try to keep your redundancy to a minimum and disable features that you are not using.
+For example, if you adopt a build tool capable of deployment processes, try to use it for those tasks.
+This isn’t always possible; sometimes, tools are very good at only some of their capabilities.
+Try to keep your redundancy to a minimum and disable features that you are not using in these cases.
 This prevents team members from using similar features on multiple tools.